Asset voting – an interesting and very simple multiwinner voting system

 4. After all negotiations and redistributions end, the W "wealthiest" candidates win.

-You could also compromise between the above and Simmons' approach by, e.g, providing the voter with three plurality-style ballots, enabling her to split up her vote three ways – or fewer by using more than one of her three ballots to vote for the same candidate.
-This "compromise" approach was Carroll's version.
+You could also compromise between Smith's and Simmons' approach by, e.g, providing the voter with three plurality-style ballots, enabling her to split up her vote three ways – or fewer by using more than one of her three ballots to vote for the same candidate.
+This "compromise" approach is exactly Carroll's version (here with prespecified sum "3").

-In this example, we suppose for maximum simplicity (or because we are using Simmons's variant) that each voter votes for just one candidate.
+In this example, we suppose for maximum simplicity (or because we are using Simmons' variant) that each voter votes for just one candidate.

 #Voters their vote